Skip advert

 Advertisement - Article continues below

 Recent Golf models have been sold with an all-turbo engine range, units which have also been fitted to a wide range of models from other Volkswagen Group brands like Skoda, SEAT, Cupra and Audi.
 As such, there are a number of companies offering remaps and chip tunes specifically for these engines.
 It’s possible to get as much as 100bhp extra out of a tune alone, while a downpipe will improve exhaust flow and noise - but you must keep the catalytic converter to pass your MOT.
-Starting with a hotter version like the Golf GTI is a good option if you want pace right from the start and don’t want to upgrade too many other parts.
+If you are more concerned with pace from the outset, starting with a hotter version like the Golf GTI is a good option.
+If you want to make your car stand out from the crowd, there are plenty of companies which specialise in Golf styling and modification, too.

 Toyota GT86/ Subaru BRZ